ElifBurcuA/Automatic-License-Plate-Recognition/README.md

 * Normalization
 * Standardization

 Images undergoing preprocessing processes were trained using the InceptionResnetV2 Deep Learning Model (Transfer Learning) and Plate Detection was performed.
 Then, Character Recognition was performed using Tesseract.
+Flask was used to create the web application, and HTML and CSS were used for its design.

 ### Data Augmentation
 Data augmentation method was applied in the project in order not to encounter the problem of overfitting in the model.
 For visual data; rotation (10 degrees), shear(0.01), HSV(1,1,1), scale(0.12) and translation (0.2) methods were used, but this time the success rate decreased as the plates were changed in the new images.
 These processes were applied to the plate coordinate information, so that even if the images were rotated 10 degrees or scaled by 0.12, the success rate was prevented from decreasing as the plate coordinates also went through the same process.